jolution/todo-nukem-snippet-vscode/README.md

 ## 🗺️ Roadmap

-- Publish this package to the Visual Studio Extension Store
+- [x] Publish this package to the Visual Studio Extension Store
-- Add optional block support
+- [ ] Add optional block support
+- [ ] Add combination of Emoji and Text support

 ### ✍️ Authors (in alphabetical order)